WikiIslam

 WikiIslam is an anti-Muslim and anti-Islam wiki.
-The website was founded by Ali Sina in 2006.
-Registered users may modify and edit its content.
+The website was founded by Ali Sina in 2006, and was originally maintained by his organization, Faith Freedom International, part of the counter-jihad network.
 In 2015, the website was acquired by the Ex-Muslims of North America It underwent a major revision in 2020, and currently presents itself as a critical encyclopedia focused on Islam.

+Multiple scholars have characterized the site as Islamophobic, arguing that it selects content to portray Muslims negatively and promotes a monolithic image of Islam.
+A 2024 study by Edin Kozaric and Torkel Brekke found that while the post-revision site often presents conflicting scholarly interpretations, its information remains "far from neutral", its topic selection is biased, and it continues to have hardly any information presenting Muslims positively or neutrally.